snowdonr/pyms-minerva/UserGuide/data_filtering.rst

 ====================
 .. note:: This example is in :ref:`pyms-demo/42a <demo-42a>`

 Baseline distortion originating from instrument imperfections and experimental setup is often observed in mass spectrometry data, and off-line baseline correction is often an important step in data pre-processing.
 There are many approaches for baseline correction.
 One advanced approach is based top-hat transform developed in mathematical morphology [1]_, and used extensively in digital image processing for tasks such as image enhancement.
 Top-hat baseline correction was previously applied in proteomics based mass spectrometry [2]_.
 PyMS currently implements only top-hat baseline corrector, using the SciPy package ``ndimage``.

 Application of the top-hat baseline corrector requires the size of the structural element to be specified.
 The structural element needs to be larger than the features one wants to retain in the spectrum after the top-hat transform.
 In the example below, the top-hat baseline corrector is applied to the TIC of the data set ``gc01_0812_066.cdf``, with the structural element of 1.5 minutes:

     >>> from pyms.GCMS.IO.ANDI.Function import ANDI_reader
     >>> andi_file = "data/gc01_0812_066.cdf"
     >>> data = ANDI_reader(andi_file)
      -> Reading netCDF file 'data/gc01_0812_066.cdf'
-    >>> tic = data.get_tic()
+    >>> tic = data.tic
     >>> from pyms.Noise.SavitzkyGolay import savitzky_golay
     >>> tic1 = savitzky_golay(tic)
      -> Applying Savitzky-Golay filter
           Window width (points): 7
           Polynomial degree: 2
-    >>> from pyms.Baseline.TopHat import tophat
+    >>> from pyms.TopHat import tophat
     >>> tic2 = tophat(tic1, struct="1.5m")
      -> Top-hat: structural element is 239 point(s)
     >>> tic.write("output/tic.dat",minutes=True)